Why Do We Fundraise?

-International exchange and study abroad experiences can broaden children’s horizons, while giving them a chance to think deeply about themselves and the region they were born and raised.
+Intercultural exchange and study abroad experiences can broaden children’s horizons, while giving them a chance to think deeply about themselves and the region they were born and raised in.

-Exchange and study abroad programs are encouraged in Japanese schools, and viewed as an incredible opportunity for Japanese students to have a global and multicultural mindset as they prepare for their future.
+Exchanges and study abroad programs are encouraged in Japanese schools, and viewed as an incredible opportunity for Japanese students to cultivate a global and multicultural mindset as they prepare for their future.

-Although modern travel makes it easier to go to other parts of the world, studying abroad can be very expensive.
-For the many students who cannot afford on their own to study abroad, only the few who are blessed with a good home environment, enough time, and excellent grades can be selected for government-sponsored programs.
+Although modern travel makes it easier to go to other parts of the world, studying abroad can still be very expensive.
+Among many students who cannot afford on their own to study abroad, only the few who are blessed with a good home environment, enough time, and excellent grades can be selected for government-sponsored programs.

-At HelloWorld, our goal is to make studying abroad available for all children.
+At HelloWorld, our goal is to provide access to intercultural exchange experiences to all children.

-In addition, HelloWorld fundraises and collaborates with boards of education and schools in Okinawa and Kanto to provide free study abroad programs in the city for children who are otherwise unable to receive such opportunities.
+Besides our regular services, HelloWorld fundraises and collaborates with boards of educations, schools and NPOs in Okinawa and Kanto to provide this unique “study abroad within the city” experience free of charge for children who would otherwise be unable to receive such opportunities.

 As an island nation, Japan does not have the kind of international access that other countries have with shared borders.